NVIDIA/NeMo-Framework-Launcher/README.md

 #### 8.10.1.
 Training Performance Results

-We measured the end to end training time DreamFusions models on RTX-A6000-Ada and H100 cards, Using The following paramters:
+We measured the end to end training time of DreamFusions models on RTX-A6000-Ada and H100 cards, Using The following parameters:
 * Automated Mixed Precision (AMP) for FP16 computation.
 * The DreamFusion model was trained for 10,000 iterations, 2,000 iterations on the latent space and 8,000 iterations on the RGB space.
 * DreamFusion-DMTet was finetuned for 5,000 iterations.

-Please note that the code provide multiple backend for NeRF, stable diffusion and renderes that were not covered in this performance results.
+Please note that the code provides multiple backend for NeRF, stable diffusion and renderers that were not covered in this table.

 | Model                  | GPU Model           |Num GPUs   | Batch Size Per GPU   | NeRF backend   | Rendering backend | Stable Diffusion backend | Train time [sec]             |
 |------------------------|---------------------|-----------|----------------------|----------------|-------------------|--------------------------|------------------------------|